 If your pet has ingested a small amount of nicotine, they might self-detox through vomiting.
-But this does not mean that you can simply ignore the situation.
-They recommend to still take them to the vet so that they can take their heart rate and blood pressure.
+However, this does not mean that you can simply ignore the situation.
+They recommend to take them to the vet still so that they can take their heart rate and blood pressure.
 Furthermore, the vet may give additional detox to slow down heart rate and stop the tremors.

 Vaping Around Pets: Vapor and Health Risks

 We have well-documented risks related to secondhand smoke.
 So far, we don’t know too much when it comes to secondhand vaping.

 Smoke from tobacco cigarettes can cause countless health issues.
 They include allergic dermatitis (a skin condition) to nasal or lung cancer and lymphoma.
 Doctor Jane Bellows from Weston, FL found human lungs with cat and dog lungs to be “very identical”.
 This led her to claim that secondhand smoke can be as harmful to pets as for other humans.

 Several studies and research studies confirm that vapor might not be as hazardous as smoke.
 For instance, this study used four high nicotine e-liquids.
 The results showed that “For all byproducts measured, electronic cigarettes produce very small exposures relative to tobacco cigarettes.
 The study indicates no apparent risk to human health from e-cigarette emissions based on the compounds analyzed.”